-Note 1: When the wake-up is due to an interrupt and the GIEH (and GIEL if low priority) bit(s) are set, the TOSU, TOSH and TOSL are updated with the current value of the PC.
+Note 1: When the wake-up is due to an interrupt and the GIEL or GIEH bit is set, the TOSU, TOSH and TOSL are updated with the current value of the PC.
 The STKPTR is modified to point to the next location in the hardware stack.

-- 2: When the wake-up is due to an interrupt and the GIEL or GIEH bit is set, the PC is loaded with the interrupt vector (0008h or 0018h). - 3: One or more bits in the INTCONx or PIRx registers will be affected (to cause wake-up). - 4: See Table 5-1 for Reset value for specific condition. - 5: Not implemented on PIC18F2XJ50 devices. - 6: Not implemented on "LF" devices.
+2: When the wake-up is due to an interrupt and the GIEL or GIEH bit is set, the PC is loaded with the interrupt vector (0008h or 0018h).

+- 4: See Table 4-1 for Reset value for specific condition. - 5: Not implemented for PIC18F2XJ50 devices.